Fast randomized algorithms for computing the generalized tensor SVD based on the tubal product: Conclusion and future works

 \section{Conclusion and future works}

-In this paper, we proposed two fast randomized algorithms to compute the generalized t-SVD (GTSVD) of tensors based on the tubal product (t-product).
-Given two third-order tensors, the random projection technique is first used to compute two small tensor sketches of the given tensors capturing the most important ranges of them.
-Then from the small sketches, we recovered the GTSVDs of the original data tensor from the GTSVD of the small tensor sketches, which are easier to analyze.
-The computer simulations were conducted convincing the feasibility and applicability of the proposed randomized algorithm.
-The error analysis of the proposed algorithms using the power iteration needs to be investigated and this will be our future research.
+In this paper, we proposed two fast randomized algorithms to compute the generalized T-SVD (GTSVD) of tensors based on the tensor product (T-product).
+Given two third-order tensors, the random projection technique is first used to compute two small tensor sketches of the given tensors, capturing the most important ranges of them.
+Then, from the small sketches, we recovered the GTSVD of the original data tensors from the GTSVD of the small tensor sketches, which are easier to analyze.
+The computer simulations were conducted to convince the feasibility and applicability of the proposed randomized algorithm.
+The error analysis of the proposed algorithms using power iteration needs to be investigated, and this will be our future research.
 We plan to also develop randomized algorithms for the computation of the GTSVD to be applicable for steaming data tensors, which arises in real-world applications.
 The generalization of the proposed algorithm to higher order tensors is our ongoing research work.